 Louis XIV himself chose the four paintings decorating the wall.

-The Queen’s Apartments is similar in layout to the King’s State Apartments.
+The Queen’s Apartment is similar in layout to the King’s State Apartment.

 Queen’s Apartments consists of the Queen’s Bedchamber, the Nobles’ Room, the Antechamber to the Royal Table, and the Queen’s Guard Room.